 The NEDs all have industry relevant experience and are responsible for providing guidance to and challenging the executives.
-As at 31 December 2022, the Board consists of four NEDs, three of which are INEDs.
-In 2022, one of the INEDs was designated as the Lead Director and acts as the chair and in various discussions with the executives relating to the CEO remuneration arrangements.
+As at 31 December 2023, the Board consists of five NEDs, three of which are INEDs.
+In 2022, one of the INEDs was designated as the Lead Director in various discussions with the executives relating to the CEO remuneration arrangements.